fenago/machine-learning-for-finance/lab_guides/Lab_5.md

-Lemmas have already made several appearances throughout this chapter.
+Lemmas have already made several appearances throughout this lab.
 A lemma in the field of linguistics, also called a headword, is the word under which the set of related words or forms appears in a dictionary.
 For example, \"was\" and \"is\" appear under \"be,\" \"mice\" appears under \"mouse,\" and so on.
 Quite often,